icyphox/site/pages/blog/nullcon-2020.md

 Note to the Nullcon organizers: you guys did a fantastic job running the conference despite Corona-chan's best efforts.
-I'd like to suggest one little thing though---please VET YOUR SPEAKERS more!
+I'd like to suggest one little thing though -- please VET YOUR SPEAKERS more!

 ![group pic](/static/img/nullcon_beach.jpg)